Wok & Skillet

 Can I use canned mushrooms instead of fresh mushrooms?

 Fresh mushrooms are recommended for the best texture and flavor, but canned mushrooms can work in a pinch.
+Just be sure to drain and rinse them well before adding them to the soup.

 Is Tom Yum Paste gluten-free?